 Go Hiking, Horseriding & Birdwatching

-If you want a bit of a longer walk, you can head out to the Sunset Rock.
-Ideally, you’d visit during sunset but also during the day, it’s a lovely spot.
-From there you can hike a little loop for about 2km back towards the farm.
+If you want a longer walk, you can head out to Sunset Rock.
+Ideally, you’d visit during sunset, but also during the day it’s a lovely spot.
+From there, you can hike a little loop for about 2km back towards the farm.

 Indulge in Eswatini Coffee